jamesdewhirst/Examples/Homework/16-Penetration_Testing_1.md

 - Apache Tomcat/Coyote JSP engine
 #### Step 4: Recon-ng
 - Install the Recon module `xssed`.
+	- `marketplace install xssed`
 	- https://github.com/jamesdewhirst/Examples/blob/main/Homework/Screen%20Shot%202021-04-15%20at%208.10.49%20AM.png
 - Set the source to `demo.testfire.net`.
+	- `modules load recon/domains-vulnerabilities/xssed`
 - Run the module.
+	- `run` OR `execute`
-- Is Altoro Mutual vulnerable to XSS: Yes, it has the unfixed status.
+- Is Altoro Mutual vulnerable to XSS:
+	- Yes, it has the unfixed status.
 ### Step 5: Zenmap
 Your client has asked that you help identify any vulnerabilities with their file-sharing server.
 Using the Metasploitable machine to act as your client's server, complete the following:
 - Command for Zenmap to run a service scan against the Metasploitable machine:
+	- `nmap -sV -T4 192.168.0.10`
 - Bonus command to output results into a new text file named `zenmapscan.txt`:
+	- `nmap -sV -T4 192.169.0.10 -oN zenmapscan.txt`
 - Zenmap vulnerability script command:
+	- `nmap -oN zenmapscan2.txt --script smb -enum -shares 192.169.0.10`
 - Once you have identified this vulnerability, answer the following questions for your client:
   1. What is the vulnerability:
+	-
   2. Why is it dangerous:
+	-
   3. What mitigation strategies can you recommendations for the client to protect their server:
+	- ``